sanjanadumpala/sanjanadumpala/README.md

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; I like developing new technologies and software solutions to tackle today’s tech challenges
-- 🎓 &nbsp; I'm a omputer Science Masters student at University of Southern California
+- 🎓 &nbsp; I'm a Computer Science Masters student at University of Southern California

 ### 🛠 &nbsp;Tech Stack